JaiberS/holberton-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that creates a directory named holberton in the /tmp/ directory.
+Move the file betty from /tmp/ to /tmp/holberton.